Shelter worker, animal rescuer & advocate, Jan has become a well-regarded source of insights & know-how on pet care & behavior nationwide.

-Whether you lose a pet suddenly or have been expecting the loss because of age or an illness your pet was suffering from, the heartache and sadness remains.
+Whether you lose a pet suddenly or have been expecting the loss because of age or an illness, the heartache and sadness remains.
 Some think that it should be easier to grieve their passing when the pet is old because it is expected and "part of life," but this doesn't lessen the attachment you have with your pet, nor does it lessen the pain from loss.

 In fact, having a pet die from old age could be harder in some aspects; it could mean you have had the pet in your life a lot longer, therefore, the bond is stronger, the memories more plentiful, and the love deeper.
 It is still a loss, still a void in your life, and still painful.

 Losing a Pet to Illness, Disease, or Injury

 Then you have the expected passing because of an illness, disease, or injury your pet has been fighting.
 Of course, this doesn't lessen the pain and heartache when your pet finally passes.
 If anything, your suffering may be drawn out because you are going through parts of the grieving and heartache the entire time they are sick and once they do pass there can be issues of guilt on top of the sadness and pain from the loss.